corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 1. Undrain the node.

 {{< note >}}
-We've designed the protocol to tolerate node outages.
-During the upgrade process, peers on the network will wait for your node to become available.
+The protocol tolerates node outages.
+Peers on the network wait for your node to become available after upgrading.
 {{< /note >}}

 ## Step 1.
 Drain the node